 This Greek Chicken Salad Recipe is packed in mason jars and makes the perfect meal prep lunch for the week!
 Each mason jar salad is filled with cucumber, tomato, kalamata olives, feta, chicken and a light Greek vinaigrette for the ultimate bite!

-Why I Make This Greek Chicken Salad On Repeat
+Why I Make This Mason Jar Salad On Repeat

-I know it might sound silly coming from a food blogger, but I LOVE salads.
-I craved them during both of my pregnancies and have one almost every single day.
-I’m a firm believer that if you “doctor” them up the right way, you will never get bored of eating salad!
+I LOVE salads.
+I have one almost every single day and am a firm believer that if you “doctor” them up the right way, you will never get bored!
 This Greek chicken salad is one of my favorites.
 Everything about it will have you swooning!
+It’s hearty enough to count as a real meal, packed with bold Mediterranean flavors, and comes together fast.

-- Super flavorful.
+- Big, bright flavor.
 This salad is loaded with fresh ingredients like kalamata olives, feta cheese, crisp romaine lettuce, and cherry tomatoes, then drizzled with a simple Greek vinaigrette.

 Recipe Ingredients